miking-lang/miking-dppl/treeppl/treeppl-design.md

 	a.
 Nice documentation
 	b.
 Interesting examples
 	c.
 Easy tools, maybe embedding in a higher level language such as Python and R

+Semantics:
+1. How do we handle typing?
+How about gradual typing together with a mix of interpretation and compilation?
+"Piggy-back on miking".

+2. When instructing the user, how do they think about models, do they in object or in function?

+Syntax:
+3. Inspirational syntax, what language do we as a template language?